ibm-ecosystem-engineering/Watson-Speech/single-container-tts/README.md

 ## Steps

 ### 1. Checkout the sample code
+Clone the sample code used in the speech tutorials.
 ```
 git clone git@github.com:ibm-build-lab/Watson-Speech.git
 ```
+Go to the directory for this tutoraial.
 ```
 cd Watson-Speech/single-container-tts
 ```

 ### 2. Build and run
+There is a Dockerfile in the directory used to build a container image for the text-to-speech service.
+Run the following command to build the image.
 ```
 docker build . -t tts-standalone
 ```